demon Arioch

 The name Arioch first appears in the Middle Bronze Age.
 It is connected to the Hurrian and Semitic peoples of northern Mesopotamia.
 In the Hebrew Bible, especially in Genesis 14, Arioch is named as the King of Ellasar.

-Today, many scholars link Ellasar to the city-state of Larsa.
+Today, many researchers link Ellasar to the city-state of Larsa.
 At that time, Arioch was an ally of the Elamite King Chedorlaomer and joined a group that fought against the kings of Sodom and Gomorrah.
 Here, he is seen as a classic “conquering king,” known for military campaigns and defeating rivals.

 In the Neo-Babylonian Empire, the name Arioch appears again in the Book of Daniel.
 This time, he is not a king but the Captain of the Guard for King Nebuchadnezzar II.
 He acts as a top executioner, sent to carry out the king’s order to kill the Magi.